 Geoff Bough joined Stewardship Partners in July of 2012.
-He is very excited to be an active participant in restoring and preserving the land and wildlife in the beautiful Snoqualmie Valley for future generations.
-Geoff has a passion for travel and has backpacked throughout Southeast Asia and went reef diving in the West Indies.
-He is also a DJ/musician and enjoys listening to and creating all kinds of music.
-Geoff looks forward to cultivating his skills and knowledge as a restoration technician in hopes to pass the knowledge he has learned down to the next generation.
-He resides in Samammish, WA with his fiance.
+He is very excited to be an active participant in preserving the land and wildlife in the beautiful Snoqualmie Valley.
+Geoff has a passion for travel having visited some of his favorite places in Southeast Asia and Europe.
+He enjoys gardening and music production.
+Geoff looks forward to cultivating his skills and knowledge as a restoration crew lead in hopes to pass the knowledge he has learned down to the next generation.
+He resides in Carnation, WA with his wife and three cats.

 Kirby Johnson – Habitat Restoration Technician